clarklindev/dotnet-complete-guide-to-building-an-app-with-dotnet-core-and-react/README.md

     - Class Library                                 classlib                      [C#],F#,VB  Common/Library

 #### create solution file
-- create `reactivities.slnx` from `reactivities/` folder we created:
+- create a solution file `reactivities.slnx` from inside `Reactivities/` folder:
+- a solution file is just a container for all our different projects
 ```cmd
 dotnet new sln
 ```

 #### create webapi
-- create webapi: call it `API` which will create an `API` folder
+- create webapi template: call it `API` which will create an `API` folder
+- the default way of creating a webapi nowadays is to use the minimal api type of configuration (too clutterd for what we will be doing)
-- also create controllers in API controllers folder (-controllers)
+- so we will be creating api controllers in API controllers folder (-controllers)
 ```
 dotnet new webapi -n API -controllers
 ```